yahairaycortez/DH110/Assignment1/README.md

 ## Flowkey <br/>

 **FlowKey** is music learning website that provides piano lessons to indivudals ranging from novice to advanced.
 Users are able to pick which piano lessons to take - entire modules or individual lessons.
-Users are also able to learn songs from a wide range of genres from their large music library.  <br/>
+Users are also able to learn songs from a wide range of genres from their large music library.
+The service allows users to follow along with videos and prompts users to either connect their piano to the computer or listens to the user's piano using the microphone to test the user on their progress throuhgout the lesson.<br/>

 <img src="FlowKey.png"> <br/><br/>